find therapist for relationship issues in portland, Oregon

 How often have you shared something emotional and vulnerable and felt frustrated, sad, or lonely because your partner didn’t listen or misunderstood you?

 I have experienced this in my own relationships and am guilty of doing the same.
 I learned through my training that having intentional dialogues at the right time and with the right objective is a skill that can be developed and sustained for life!
-For example, I invested in my relationship to become a better communicator and sensitive partner by attending a ‘Getting the Love You Want Workshop’, which was facilitated by Master Imago Trainer Maya Kollman and her partner, Barbara.
+For example, I invested in my relationship to become a better communicator and sensitive partner by attending a ‘Getting the Love You Want Workshop’, which was facilitated by imago therapist Trainer Maya Kollman and her partner, Barbara.
 Maya and Barbara have been together for 40 years and have been providing Imago Relationship Therapy and facilitating Imago workshops for couples for thirty years.
 After completing the workshop, my relationship grew stronger.
 I learned new relationship skills, identified, and processed my childhood wounds and through the Imago exercises, I was able to identify deep hurts that were manifesting in the present and jeopardizing my connection with my partner.
 Consequently, I became passionate about learning Imago Relationship Therapy and enrolled in Imago Clinical training.

 Imago Relationship Therapy